Every Oreo Cookie Flavor, Ranked

 If the box would have read simply “Caramel,” I would’ve been perfectly happy with what it delivered.
 But instead it read: “Salted Caramel.”
 Now we’ve got a problem.
 It’s certainly full of perfectly fine caramel notes, but in order to get any salt flavors, you’re probably going to have to coat it in a layer of sea salt.
 Which sounds kind of gross as I type it, but keep in mind I’m also eyeing the salt shaker on my kitchen countertop.

 This makes me sad about birthdays.
 And it's strange to be typing that, because you'll see another version of the same exact cookie that Oreo made much higher in this ranking.
 The chocolate and birthday sprinkle-laden creme just don't mix to create beautiful Oreo harmony here like they should.
-Instead, it feels like there was an accident at the Oreo factory and sprinkles accidentally were added to one of the more perfect cookies ever created.
+Instead, it feels like there was an accident at the Oreo factory and sprinkles weren't meant to be added to one of the more perfect cookies ever created.

 “30% less fat than original Oreo!” the box exclaims.
 On the plus side, it tastes like a regular Oreo!
 But to me, either you eat an Oreo or you don't.
-I don't think this 30% fat reduction is making anyone less chubby, but whatever helps you sleep at night.
+I don't think this 30% fat reduction is doing much, but whatever helps you sleep at night.

 Something that has the words “thin” and “mint” in the name and isn't a Thin Mint?
 That's just mean.
-This is as much a Thin Mint as a wax figure in Madame Tussaud's is the real thing.
+This is as much a Thin Mint as a wax figure in Madame Tussaud's is the real thing, so relatively disappointing in comparison to the girl scout masterpiece.

 The lemon flavor creme here is a little too Lemon Pledge-like and not enough Savannah Smiles for me.
 That said, I’m not kicking this Oreo out of bed.
 As in, I will literally eat the entirety of this package in bed later tonight.